BBQ cooking on the grill is a favorite pastime all around the world.

-If you don’t keep your grill cleaned regularly then you could find that it starts to burn leftover food residue, it may burn at lower than expected temperature, and buildup of grease could lead to flare ups that burn your food and make for a less than ideal cooking experience.
+If you don’t keep your grill cleaned regularly then you could find that it starts to burn leftover food residue, it may burn at lower than expected temperature, and buildup of grease could lead to flare-ups that burn your food and make for a less than ideal cooking experience.

-Some grilled food (like vegetables) leave very little residue and leftover pieces of food.
-If you are regularly cooking meat, especially marinated meat, then you will need to clean your grill often.
+Some grilled food (like vegetables) leaves very little residue and leftover pieces of food.
+If you are regularly cooking meat, specially marinated meat, then you will need to clean your grill often.

 Perform a visual inspection once the grill has fully cooled, and if there is residue, grease, or buildup of charred particles, then it’s time to start cleaning.

-- For a gas grill that is only used infrequently (less than ten times per year) you will only need to perform a deep clean twice during the grilling season.
+- For a gas grill that is only used infrequently (less than ten times per year), you will only need to perform a deep clean twice during the grilling season.

 - If you are using your grill every week, then a complete clean is recommended every one or two months, depending on how much grease buildup and debris is collected.